 How is a tooth crown covered by insurance?

 The good news is, the waiting periods for more minor treatments like check-ups and cleans will be much shorter, usually only two months.
-Plus some insurers will waive those shorter waiting periods as a way to attract your business.
-This lets you get your much needed preventative treatment as you sit out your waiting periods for major dental.
+Some insurers will waive shorter waiting periods to attract your business.
+This gives you quick access to preventative treatment as you sit out your waiting periods for major dental.

 Are tooth crowns covered by Medicare?